karguello90/Note-Creator/readme.md

 ## Description:
 Note Creator is an application that allows user to write and save their notes.

 The application was created through use of back end code from Express.JS, the app will store notes and recall previous notes through JSON.

+Viewer and controller routes have been created through use of GET and POST.

 The application has been deployed using the Heroku site: https://guarded-reaches-33084.herokuapp.com/